inc8877/AddressablesMaster/README.md

 Manage Addressables using Sync, Async(Built-in/UniTask), Coroutine, Lifetime Managing systems.

-This solution will provide you with simple and convenient operations for Addressables assets management.
+This solution will provide you with simple and convenient operations for Addressables assets management with results caching.
 You have a synchronous, asynchronous, coroutine use-case at your disposal.
-Also, if you are concerned about preventing memory leaks, you can use `lifetime` managment tools to release an unused asset in time.
+Also, if you are concerned about preventing memory leaks, you can use `lifetime` management tools to release an unused asset in time.

 If you find this project useful, star it, I will be grateful!